A must-see for cat lovers: Tracing the history of the region through "Shinobuyama Neko Inari" (Fukushima Prefecture)

 There is a "Neko Inari" shrine on Mount Shinobu in Fukushima City

-It is also a power spot, and has long been the subject of mountain worship.
-There are peaks called Mt.
-Haguro, Mt.
-Hayama, Mt.
-Kumano, and Mt.
-Tateishi, and gods and Buddhas are enshrined at the summits of each mountain.
-There is a quiet building halfway up Mikosakazaka Old Nishizaka House ."
+It also has aspects of a power spot and has been an object of mountain worship since ancient times.
+There are peaks called Hagurosan, Hayama, Kumanosan, and Tateishiyama, and gods and Buddhas are enshrined at the summit of each mountain.
+Halfway up the old pilgrimage route to Haguro Shrine, "Goshinzaka," there is a building that stands quietly.
+It is the "(Old Folk House Nishisaka House).

 You can also pray for the happiness of your beloved cat at "Shinobuyama Neko Inari (Nishizaka Inari)"